Activities 2010 - Abstract

 AHRI Conference and meeting:

+On the 13th and 14th of September, the Icelandic Human Rights Centre organized the yearly conference of AHRI in collaboration with the Norwegian Centre for Human Rights.
+The conference was held in the University of Reykjavík.
+The theme of the conference was Reforming Human Rights Institutions: Progress and Status.
 Various specialists in the field of human rights talked about development and improvements in the field.
 Talkers were for example Nils A. Butenschøn, chief of AHRI and managing director of the Norwegian Centre for Human Rights, Dr. Martin Scheinin, Special Rapporteur on human rights and counterterrorism, Jan Helgesen from the Norwegian Centre for Human Rights board of directors of EU's Venice Commission, Jan Wouters, Director of Institute for International Law in Leuven Centre for Global Governance Studies, University of Leuven, Philip Leach, Prof. in Human Rights and Director of the Human Rights and Social Justice Research Institute at London Metropolitan University, Manfred Nowak, Prof. at University of Vienna and Director of Ludwig Boltzmann Institut für Menschenrechte.
 The Director of the Icelandic Human Rights Centre controlled a seminar on one of the days where representatives of the Icelandic academic society held talks.

 Human rights institutes are welcome to apply for membership in AHRI and their representatives will be invited to present their applications at the yearly meeting of the association.